 Any Indiana University student enrolled in a bachelor's program may pursue one or more of the minors offered by the School of Public and Environmental Affairs.
 Students who successfully complete the requirements will have the minor conferred with their degree.
 Students interested in a minor should inquire for more details at SPEA Student Services, BS 3027.
 Students must declare their intentions to receive a minor by completing an application, which is available in SPEA Student Services.
-The application must be submitted on or before the completion of 96 credit hours of coursework.
+The application must be submitted at least one month prior to graduation or when you are registered for the final minor course or courses.
 A minimum GPA of 2.3 is required in courses taken specifically for the minor.
 At least 9 of the 15 credit hours must be taken on the IUPUI campus.